dhis2/capture-app/docs/user/using-the-capture-app.md

 ![](resources/images/enrollment-dash-tei-profile-widget-edit.png)

 Click the **Delete ${tracked entity type}** button to delete the tracked entity.
 You can confirm the action from the dialog.
 Once confirmed, tracked entity and all its associated enrollment and events across all programs will be deleted.
+To delete a tracked entity that has any enrollments, the user needs the authority **Delete tracked entity instance and associated enrollments and events**.

 ![](resources/images/enrollment-dash-tei-profile-widget-delete.png)